 - Nominees must have served in the role at least two years in order to be nominated

-Nominations are due March 1, 2023.
+The nomination period is now closed.
+Nominations were due March 1, 2023.
 For more information and to send a nomination, visit the award site.